-The proposed unit seeks to protect the economic interests of all WIOs of the reservoirs in the unit, as well as the royalty owner.
+The proposed unit seeks to protect the economic interests of the WIO of the reservoirs in the unit, as well as the royalty owner.
 Combining interests and operating under the terms of the Unit Agreement and the Unit Operating Agreement assures each individual working interest owner an equitable allocation of costs and revenues commensurate with the value of their leases.

-Because hydrocarbon recovery will more likely be maximized, the state's economic interest is promoted.
-Diligent development and exploration under a single approved unit plan without the complications of competing leasehold interests is certainly in the state's interest.
-It promotes efficient evaluation and development of the state's resources, yet minimizes impacts to the area's cultural, biological, and environmental resources.
+Because hydrocarbon recovery from the unitized area will more likely be maximized, the state's economic interest is protected.
+Diligent development and exploration under a single approved unit plan without the complications of competing leasehold interests is in the state's interest.
+It promotes efficient evaluation and development of the state's resources, while at the same time minimizes impacts to the area's cultural, biological, and environmental resources.